Aviation Institute of Maintenance move provides opportunity to grow student population and offers improved training amenities.

 Written by Jul DeGeus

-About Aviation Institute of Maintenance
+About Aviation Institute of Maintenance:

-Aviation Institute of Maintenance (AIM) is a network of aviation maintenance schools with campuses coast-to-coast across the United States and headquarters located in Virginia Beach, Va.
-AIM students are trained to meet the increasing global demands of commercial, cargo, corporate and private aviation employers.
-AIM graduates are eligible to take the FAA exams necessary to obtain their mechanic’s certificate with ratings in both Airframe and Powerplant.
-AIM’s campuses are located in the following major metro areas: Atlanta, Philadelphia, Dallas, Houston, Indianapolis, Las Vegas, Washington, D.C., Kansas City, Mo., Fremont, Calif., Orlando, Fla., and Norfolk, Va.
-Learn more at: www.AviationMaintenance.edu.
+Aviation Institute of Maintenance (AIM) is a network of aviation maintenance schools with campuses coast-to-coast in the United States and headquarters in Virginia Beach, Va.
+AIM students are trained to meet the increasing global demand of commercial, cargo, corporate and private aviation employers.
+AIM graduates are eligible to take the Federal Aviation Administration exams necessary to obtain their mechanic’s certificate with ratings in both Airframe and Powerplant.
+AIM’s campuses are in the following major metro areas: Atlanta, Charlotte, New York, Philadelphia, Dallas, Houston, Indianapolis, Las Vegas, Washington, D.C., Kansas City, San Francisco Bay, Orlando and Norfolk.
+Visit AviationMaintenance.edu or call (888) FIX-JETS for more information.

 via AIM Blog